Analysis | The big ideas from Biden’s Supreme Court commission, explained

 “The United States is the only major constitutional democracy in the world that has neither a retirement age nor a fixed term limit for its high court Justices,” the report says.
 “Among the world’s democracies, at least 27 have term limits for their constitutional courts.
 And those that do not have term limits, such as the Supreme Court of the United Kingdom, typically impose age limits.”

-It adds: “Currently, the number of appointments available to a President can vary greatly because of random chance.”
+It adds, “Currently, the number of appointments available to a President can vary greatly because of random chance.”

-It summarizes: “In testimony before the Commission, a bipartisan group of experienced Supreme Court practitioners concluded that an eighteen-year nonrenewable term ‘warrants serious consideration.’ ”
+It summarizes, “In testimony before the Commission, a bipartisan group of experienced Supreme Court practitioners concluded that an eighteen-year nonrenewable term ‘warrants serious consideration.’”

 The most compelling argument against it: In addition to the hurdle of potentially requiring a constitutional amendment, it could further the perception of justices as partisans and pressure them to act accordingly.